thenewobjective/thenewobjective.github.io/_posts/software-systems-engineering/2024-05-23-managing-complexity.md

 ### Fighting Gravity

 Traditional architecture is discussed in terms of buildings and other physical structures.
-Let's look at one of the most popular human-built structures [The Great Pyramid of Giza](https://en.wikipedia.org/wiki/Great_Pyramid_of_Giza):
+Let us look at one of the most popular human-built structures [The Great Pyramid of Giza](https://en.wikipedia.org/wiki/Great_Pyramid_of_Giza):

 {% include figure.html